Can I Use My Debit Card In Japan?

 Cash

-It’s always a good idea to carry some yen with you when traveling in Japan because there are some things you can pay using cash only.
+It’s always a good idea to carry some yen with you when traveling in Japan because there are some things you can pay for using cash only.
 Also, if you have an issue with your debit card while in Japan, it’s better to have a second means of payment.
-Since cash is accepted everywhere in Japan, it is the best choice.
+Since cash is accepted everywhere in Japan, this is the best choice.

 IC cards